blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 		- Brahma Sutras by Vyasa Maharshi
 	- **General Description**
 		- **Koshas** (Sheaths)
-			- Aatmaan is covered up by different sheaths
+			- Atman is covered up by different sheaths
 			- There are five sheaths, called **Pancha Koshas** that are divided into three **Shareeras** (Bodies)
 			- The bodies and sheaths organized from gross to fine are:
 				- **Sthula Sharira** (Gross Body):